Griefed/ServerPackCreator/README.md

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/Griefed/ServerPackCreator?include_prereleases&label=Latest%20Release&logo=Github&style=for-the-badge&color=c0ffee&labelColor=325358)](https://github.com/Griefed?tab=packages&repo_name=ServerPackCreator)
 [![GitHub](https://img.shields.io/github/license/Griefed/ServerPackCreator?logo=GitHub&style=for-the-badge&color=c0ffee&labelColor=325358)](https://github.com/Griefed/ServerPackCreator/blob/main/LICENSE)

 ### ServerPackCreator is a program which aims to create a serverpack for any given modpack, making modpack-developing, or at least a part of it, a little less time-consuming.
+You customize the configuration to your liking and off you go.
+Whenever you are working on an update to your modpack, you simply run ServerPackCreator and BAM!
+You've got yourself a serverpack for your new modpack version.

+I am making this in my spare time, therefor progress is slow.
+I also just started getting into Java programming, so expect the code to be of...questionable...quality.
+If you're a Java Pro and your eyes bulge when looking at my code, by all means, you're welcome to help me improve it in any way, shape, or form.
+You're also welcome to make contributions, or fork it and make your own version of it.
+It's MIT license for a reason.
+Do what you want with it.

 ## WIP!